Interstate 65 in Alabama: History

 In 1997, at Georgiana (exit 114), honoring legendary country musician and Alabama native Hank Williams, the Interstate was designated as Hank Williams's Memorial "Lost Highway", after one of his songs.
 This designation continues northward until mile 179 north of Montgomery.
 From the state's capital, I-65 doglegs northward, bypassing Prattville and Clanton before going through the Birmingham metropolitan area.
 From exits 242 to 290, this highway carries at least six lanes of traffic.
 A portion of the Interstate running through Birmingham has been nicknamed "Malfunction Junction" for its numerous wrecks.
 These accidents include two separate occasions of the support beams melting after crashes by 18-wheelers and the numerous collisions that happen every year, resulting from the junction with I-20 and I-59.

 In 2004, following the death of former-President Ronald Reagan, a lengthy segment of I-65 from Jefferson County to Limestone County was designated the Ronald Reagan Memorial Highway.
 The sign designating the north end of the segment includes a statement from Reagan's speech at Point Mallard Park in nearby Decatur on July 4, 1984.

 Future

-Just a few miles north of I-22 will be the new interchange (exit 274), which will be Corridor X-1, and has been designated as Interstate 422.
+Just a few miles north of I-22 will be the new interchange (exit 274), which will be Corridor X-1 and has been designated as Interstate 422.
 This loop route will connect I-65 with I-59 northeast of Birmingham and I-20/I-59 southwest of Birmingham, and this will serve as an Interstate Highway bypass of Birmingham, augmenting the existing I-459, which already provides the southern loop of Birmingham.
 Construction of this interchange is still several years away, but right-of-way is in the process of being acquired to build I-422.
+I-65 will also be widened between exit 231 in Calera and exit 238 near Alabaster, which will include six bridges over rail tracks and two bridges.
+This project is expected to cost $300 million.